 There was this bar we used to frequent when we lived in Playa Del Carmen.
 Bad Boys, it was called.
 You could see it from miles down the beach because it had a giant Jolly Roger flying out front.
 The bar itself was more or less a palapa in the sand with a bunch of plastic tables and chairs.
-There was a stage at the back, where Godless Dad frequently played drums with the Nasty Bastards, the house band.
+There was a stage at the back, where Godless Dad often played drums with the Nasty Bastards, the house band.
 The bar was started by a man they called the Captain and the flag flew at half-mast for a week after he died.

 R.I.P.
 Captain Dave